Google's search for non-ad revenue puts spotlight on cloud, Pixel

 The business, home to the Waymo self-driving car, Google Fiber and thermostat-maker Nest, posted a first-quarter loss of $855 million.

-Google's shares were up 4.6 percent at a record high of $932.73 on Friday morning.
-They have gained 12.5 percent this year up to Thursday's close.
+Google's shares were up 4 percent in premarket trading on Friday.
+They have gained 12.5 percent this year.

 (Reporting by Supantha Mukherjee in Bengaluru and Julia Love in San Francisco; Additional reporting by Geetha Panchaksharam; Editing by Saumyadeb Chakrabarty)